Deformations of $G$-valued pseudocharacters: The rigid analytic space of -pseudocharacters The p-adic analytic space of G-pseudocharacters

 \subsection{\texorpdfstring{The formal scheme of $G$-pseudocharacters}{The formal scheme of G-pseudocharacters}}

-Before we construct the $p$-adic analytic space of $G$-pseudocharacters, we define an auxiliary functor on the level of admissible $\calO$-algebras, which will turn out to be representable by a disjoint union of formal spectra of deformation rings of residual representations, recovering \cite[Cor.
+Before we construct the $p$-adic analytic space of $G$-pseudocharacters, we define an auxiliary functor on the level of admissible $\calO$-algebras, which is representable by a disjoint union of formal spectra of deformation rings of residual representations, recovering \cite[Cor.
 3.14]{MR3444227} when $G=\GL_d$.

-\begin{definition} Let $A$ be a complete Hausdorff commutative topological ring.
-We say, that $A$ is \emph{admissible}, if $0$ has a neighborhood basis of ideals, there is an ideal $I \subseteq A$, called \emph{ideal of definition}, such that an ideal $J \subseteq A$ is open if and only if there is some $n \geq 1$, such that $I^n \subseteq J$. \end{definition}
+Let $A$ be a complete Hausdorff commutative topological ring.
+We say that $A$ is \emph{admissible}, if $0$ has a neighborhood basis of ideals, there is an ideal $I \subseteq A$, called \emph{ideal of definition}, such that an ideal $J \subseteq A$ is open if and only if there is some $n \geq 1$, such that $I^n \subseteq J$.

 \begin{lemma} Let $A$ be a commutative topological ring.
 The following are equivalent: \begin{enumerate} \item $A$ is complete linearly topologized and has an ideal of definition.
 This is the notion of admissibility defined in \stackcite{07E8}. \item $A$ is, in the category of commutative topological rings, isomorphic to a cofiltered limit of discrete rings $\varprojlim_{\lambda} A_{\lambda}$, where the index category possesses a final object $0$ and the transition maps $A_{\lambda} \to A_0$ are surjective with nilpotent kernel.
 This is the notion of admissibility defined in \cite[§3.9]{MR3444227}. \end{enumerate} \end{lemma}